Introduction

 When to Increase Weight

-- All sets reach the top of the rep range
+- All sets reach the top of the target rep range

 - You can still perform 2–3 more reps